openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhaa_0_0.md

 ### Group 1: basic on/off (triggered at change of the output
 Q state and reflecti

-This group supports 4 nodes.
+Association group 1 supports 4 nodes.

 ### Group 2:  basic on/off (triggered at change of the input I2
 state and reflect

-This group supports 4 nodes.
+Association group 2 supports 4 nodes.

 ### Group 3:  basic on/off (triggered at change of the input I3
 state and reflect

-This group supports 4 nodes.
+Association group 3 supports 4 nodes.

 ### Group 4: Controller Updates

-This group supports 1 node.
+Association group 4 supports 1 node.

 ## Technical Information